smartmirror-dyl/dlekdud2502.github.io/_posts/2022-07-26-Statistical-Learning-for-Multi&#45;omics-Data-Analysis-with-R.md

 2.&nbsp;Make the nearest two samples into a group and regard them as one sample.
 3.&nbsp;Repeat until terminated.

-+ How to measure distance between groups?
++ How to measure distance between groups?&nbsp;&nbsp;
 1.&nbsp;Single Linkage
    Dissimilarity between two clusters = Minimum dissimilarity between the members of two clusters.
 2.&nbsp;Complete Linkage